The Sixth Amendment to the United States Constitution guarantees an accused the right to representation by counsel in serious criminal prosecutions.

 In 1970, the CJA was amended to authorize districts to establish federal defender organizations as counterparts to federal prosecutors in U.S. Attorneys Offices and an institutional resource for providing defense counsel in those districts (or combinations of adjacent districts) where at least 200 persons annually require appointment of counsel.

-Today, fifty years since the CJA was enacted, there are 81 authorized federal defender organizations.
-They employ more than 3,100 lawyers, investigators, paralegals, and support personnel and serve 91 of the 94 federal judicial districts.
+Today, there are 82 authorized federal defender organizations.
+They employ more than 3,700 lawyers, investigators, paralegals, and support personnel and serve 92 of the 94 federal judicial districts.
 There are two types of federal defender organizations: federal public defender organizations and community defender organizations.

-Today, panel attorneys are paid an hourly rate of $127 in non-capital cases, and, in capital cases, a maximum hourly rate of $181.
-These rates are effective for work performed on or after January 1, 2015.
+Today, panel attorneys are paid an hourly rate of $172 in non-capital cases, and, in capital cases, a maximum hourly rate of $220.
+These rates are effective for work performed on or after January 1, 2024.
 The rates include both attorney compensation and office overhead.
-In addition, there are case maximums that limit total panel attorney compensation for categories of representation (for example, $9,900 for felonies, $2,800 for misdemeanors, and $7,100 for appeals).
-These maximums may be exceeded when higher amounts are certified by the district judge, or circuit judge if the representation is at the court of appeals, as necessary to provide fair compensation and the chief judge of the circuit approves.
+Compensation beyond statutory thresholds requires approval from the chief judge of the circuit or their delegate, depending on the category of representation (for example, $13,400 for felonies, $3,800 for misdemeanors, and $9,600 for appeals).

 Federal Public Defender Organizations